The Guide

 Session utilization alerts

 When session utilization exceeds the configured threshold, DrainCtl fires a session_warning notification.
-The default threshold is 80% — change it in config.json:
+The default threshold is 80% — change it via the CLI or in config.json:

 {